 We found 5 neurologists who accept Blue Cross/Blue Shield near Carmel, NY.

-Dr. Kishore Ranade's areas of specialization are neurology (brain & spinal cord disease) and sleep medicine; he sees patients in Carmel, NY and Somers, NY.
-His average rating from his patients is 3.0 stars out of 5.
-Dr. Ranade accepts Amerigroup, Blue Cross/Blue Shield, Fidelis, and more.
-He studied medicine at Mahadevappa Rampure Medical College, Gulbarga.
-For his residency, Dr. Ranade trained at a hospital affiliated with New York Medical College.
-Dr. Ranade has received professional recognition including the following: Top Doctor Award - Hudson; Valley Magazine; and Castle Connolly Top Doctor.
+Dr. Kishore Ranade's specialties are neurology (brain & spinal cord disease) and sleep medicine.
+Dr. Ranade graduated from Mahadevappa Rampure Medical College, Gulbarga and then he performed his residency at a hospital affiliated with New York Medical College.
+The average patient rating for Dr. Ranade is 4.0 stars out of 5.
+He accepts Amerigroup, Blue Cross/Blue Shield, Fidelis, and more.
+He has received professional recognition including the following: Top Doctor Award - Hudson; Valley Magazine; and Castle Connolly Top Doctor.
 Dr. Ranade (or staff) is conversant in Hindi.
-Dr. Ranade's hospital/clinic affiliations include Westchester Medical Center and Mount Kisco Medical Group (MKMG).
+Dr. Ranade's professional affiliations include Westchester Medical Center and Mount Kisco Medical Group (MKMG).

-Dr. Suzanne Brown's area of specialization is neurology (brain & spinal cord disease).
-Dr. Brown has received a 4.5 out of 5 star rating by her patients.
+Dr. Suzanne Brown is a specialist in neurology (brain & spinal cord disease).
+She works in Carmel, NY.
+Patient ratings for Dr. Brown average 4.5 stars out of 5.
 She is professionally affiliated with Mount Kisco Medical Group (MKMG).
-Amerigroup, Child Health Plus, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Brown takes.
-Before completing her residency at Long Island Jewish Medical Center and a hospital affiliated with Albert Einstein College of Medicine, Dr. Brown attended medical school at New York College of Osteopathic Medicine.
-She has received professional recognition including the following: Recipient of Patient's Choice Award.
+Dr. Brown takes Amerigroup, Child Health Plus, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+She obtained her medical school training at New York College of Osteopathic Medicine and performed her residency at Long Island Jewish Medical Center and a hospital affiliated with Albert Einstein College of Medicine.
+She has received the distinction of Recipient of Patient's Choice Award.
 Dr. Brown is conversant in Spanish.

 Conditions / Treatments